Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Continue until all horizontal rows are worked then turn fabric round at right angles to work vertical rows in exactly the same way.

 A counted thread stitch used in Drawn thread work.
-Coil Filling Stitch - click to enlarge
+Coil Filling Stitch

 Coil filling stitch is formed by groups of satin stitches worked in horizontal rows.
 Work three stitches as shown in the same place.
 Move to next group four fabric threads to the left and repeat.
 Work second row from left to right as shown with the top of the stitch at the same as the bottom of the row above but half way between the stitches.